laserpants/trombone/docs/authentication.rst

 ..
 NOTE::
-   This table is automatically created when the server is started with authentication enabled (which it is by default).
+   This table is automatically created when the server is started with authentication enabled (i.e., in default mode).

 Registering client applications
 *******************************